toni8699/C_template/README.md

 # C Project Template

 This repository provides a clean and organized template for C projects.
-It includes a well-structured folder hierarchy, a `Makefile` for build automation, and guidelines for customizing your project according to your needs.
+It includes a well-structured folder hierarchy, a `Makefile` for build automation, and guidelines for customizing your (read: myself:> ) project according to your needs.

 ## Folder Structure
 ```